Mmontsheng/Products-API/README.md

 ##### A simple REST online store api using node js, express, and mysql

-Use an client that offers mysql.
+Use any client that offers mysql.
 I used [xampp](https://www.apachefriends.org/download)

 ## Quick Start